 Teach a specific procedure for marking (or coding) rabbit words.
 It’s not enough to just tell kids to break the word between the consonants.
 Sometimes it’s more tricky than that, like when there are blends or digraphs within the words.

-For an outlined procedure for marking words, visit this syllable division post.
-You will also get 3 FREE worksheets specifically designed for students to practice dividing VC/CV words.
+For an outlined procedure for marking words, read our resources about open and closed syllables or get our 3 FREE vccv syllable division worksheets specifically designed for students to practice dividing VC/CV words.

 📝Educational Focus: This word list is great for first and second-grade students working on reading multisyllabic words and syllable division.